 • Agents cannot help a consumer review all the possible best options since the agent will only be paid for selling the product of a company with which the agent is licensed.
 Similarly, they have no incentive to suggest a policy that pays no commission.

 • Other professional advisors – such as lawyers, accountants, and “wealth managers” – fail or decline to ask probing questions about life insurance proposals because they don’t fully understand them, and they depend on the life insurance agent as a referral source of business.
 Many of them sell life insurance themselves, as almost all banks and brokerage firms do these days.
-A source of knowledgeable and objective advice about life insurance, other than a fee-only life insurance advisor, will be very hard to find.
+For these reasons, a source of knowledgeable and objective advice about life insurance – one who takes a fiduciary approach - will be extremely hard to find.

-All of these problems and conflicts with typical life insurance sales should make it clear why more and more smart consumers recognize that a fee-only life insurance advisor is the only dependable source of objective advice about life insurance?
+All of these problems and conflicts with typical life insurance sales should make it clear why more and more smart consumers recognize that the only dependable source of unbiased advice about life insurance is an advisor who is a fiduciary – one who puts the client first and can assure that all the best options and alternatives are considered, regardless of the compensation impact on the advisor.